createlineageos1/victus-1m/README.md

 For math-based CLI tools

+## 🧪 Testing
+We are testing our models in Google Colab with v2-8 TPU and 330 GB of RAM capacity

-📜 License
+## 📜 License
 MIT License.
-Open-source and free to use in personal or educational projects.
+Open-source and free to use in personal or educational projects

-🙋‍♂️ Creator
+## 🙋‍♂️ Creator
-Built by Alexander/Nuri – follow for more weird and lightweight AI stuff.
+Built by Alexander/Nuri – follow for more weird and lightweight AI stuff